Claret-Srl/core/homeassistant/components/zwave_js/README.md

 # Z-Wave JS Architecture

-This document describes the architecture of Z-Wave JS in Home Assistant and how the integration is connected all the way to the Z-Wave USB stick controller.
+This document describes the architecture of Z-Wave JS in Safegate Pro and how the integration is connected all the way to the Z-Wave USB stick controller.

 ## Architecture